pamsfwang/Psych45/WWW/syllabus/index.rst

 	  there is a medical emergency, in fairness to those who submit in a timely manner.
-Serious health or other issues that interfere with exam and assignment dates can be discussed with the Alternate Exams TA (Shao-Fang Wang).
+Serious health or other issues that interfere with exam and assignment dates can be discussed with the Alternate Exams TA (Pam Wang).

 ----------------